Who can check your criminal record

-Your employer can ask you to request your own basic check.
-It costs £23.
+Your employer can ask you to request your own basic check (external link)

-You can then show it to the person you’ll be working for.
+You can then show it to the person you will be working for.

 You can only request a basic check for yourself.

-You can ask an organisation you are working with to get a standard, enhanced or enhanced with barred lists check for you, where the role is eligible.
+You can ask an organisation you are working with to get a standard, enhanced or enhanced with barred lists check for you, where the role is eligible (external link)

 The check will not cover any time you lived outside the UK.
 The person requesting the check may ask you: